PE and Games

-In Games, all students receive one double lesson a week.
+In Games, all students receive one double lesson and one single lesson per week.
 Students are provided with PE kit which is kept in school and washed.
 Students must all have trainers for every lesson.

 Within these lessons, students will develop the following essential skills to progress: